I’ll tell you a secret: you can send messages straight to someone’s inbox with a 70-ish percent open rate.

 With that done, I set a modest budget ($200 for the whole campaign to that list) and let it rip for the week before Collision.

-X10 campaigns, I ended up with a $2k Message Ad budget, running up to the event itself, and generated 31 meetings out of it, which was a very healthy $64.52 cost per MQL meeting booked.
+X10 campaigns, I ended up with a $2k Message Ad budget, running up to the event itself.
+With that, I generated 31 meetings out of it, which was a very healthy $64.52 cost per MQL meeting booked.

 That’s about 70% less than my usual cost to get an MQL!

-Next time you build any kind of campaign, you’d do well to keep personalization and targeting in mind, but with a slightly different approach, I hope you can see how you can be in the top 1% of LinkedIn paid advertisers with LinkedIn Message Ads, too.
+Next time you build any kind of campaign, you’d do well to keep personalization and targeting in mind.
+With this slightly different approach, you can see how to be in the top 1% of LinkedIn paid advertisers with LinkedIn Message Ads, too.